eehlers/eehlers.github.io/nanopi/nanopi.01.notes.md

 ![ports2](img/nanopir6c.30.back.jpg "ports2")

+In this picture I have the ethernet cable connected to the LAN port.
+That is because I am sharing the internet connection from my laptop to the NanoPi.
+To use the NanoPi as a router you connect the WAN port to your main router and the LAN port to your network.

 ## Observations

 Below are some points that I have noted about the device.
 I am new to this and I may have gotten some information wrong, if you see a mistake then please let me know.